kiubb02/APRG_FinalPr/README.md

 ### SetUp

-You can either set up the code by building and running it yourself or simply run the executable **convex_hull.exe**
+You can either set up the code by building and running it yourself or simply run the executable **dist/main.exe**
+HINT: This exe is still in work

 #### In IDE
 1. Download or Clone the Repository